D-LiFT: Improving LLM-based Decompiler Backend via Code Quality-driven Fine-tuning: Evaluation

 \subsubsection{Result}

 \Cref{tab:oiaresult} summarizes, for both baseline and fine-tuned models, how many functions achieve a higher \syss than the original decompiled output and the average score improvement for those functions.

-Both the baseline model and the models that are fine-tuned with 300 instances struggle with improving the original inaccurate functions.
-By taking the best output among all six LLMs and the original decompiled code, only 44 functions showed improvement (average -0.759), while 504 functions remained unimproved (average -2.50).
+As shown, both the baseline model and the fine-tuned models struggle with improving the original inaccurate functions.
+Moreover, by selecting the best among all six LLMs' output and the original decompiled code, only 44 functions showed improvement (average -0.759), while 504 functions remained unimproved (average -2.50).